stephaneVercouillieBMID/slate/source/index.html.md

 E-ID Picture | TODO | TODO
 NRN | TODO | TODO

+In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims as **Essential**, even if they are requested as a **Voluntary** claim (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests)).
+However, as in a future version **itsme(r)**  will make the difference between Essential and Voluntary Claims, you should already request claims with appropriate level regarding your business case.

 The following standard claims (check http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) won’t be provided: TODO UNSUPPORTED????

  - `middle_name`